chuongmep/bim42.github.io/_posts/2015-10-24-mep-design-and-dynamo.md

 My model has now a matching MEP Space for every room created in the linked model.
 Since we are using Dynamo, we can have a much more sophisticated workflow, and retrieve specific properties in the rooms to have them added to the newly created space.

-DynamoMEP is still in this infancy, and need a lot of improvement, so don&#8217;t hesitate to report any bug or missing feature.
+DynamoMEP is still in this infancy, and need a lot of improvement, so don't hesitate to report any bug or missing feature.
 You can add an issue on [Github](https://github.com/simonmoreau/DynamoMEP), or post a comment below.
 I hope to add new features as I develop MEP workflows in Dynamo.

 &nbsp;